JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 persistant data and fully managed means less devops manual care-and-feeding of such machinery.

-So, serverless now essentially means scalable microservice architectures with stateless computing components with light upfront costs in terms of billing and devops.
+So, serverless now essentially refers to a set of architectural
+features: scalable microservice provisioning, stateless computing components, purely variable costs, and minimized devops related cost of ownership via fully managed services.
 It is becoming more a collection of design patterns for cloud native applications than anything else.

 ### Serverless-first

-Serverless-first is an architectural style label that expresses the desire to solve problems using cloud-native serverless technologies while acknowledging that not everything can be done serverless and on AWS Lambda.
-The simplest argument might be any situation where a GPU would come in very handy.
+Serverless-first is a label for an architectural style that desires to solve problems using cloud-native serverless technologies while acknowledging that not everything can be implemented serverless.
+The simplest argument might be any situation calling for a GPU.
+Serverless-first architecting reaches first for the serverless toolbox and falls back to non-serverless tech only if requied.

-Server loveless is simply a refinement of serverless-first which has a unified mental models of both serverless and that which cannot be implemented given the current limitations of Lambda and friends.

-Serverless-first architecting reaches first for the serverless toolbox and falls back to non-serverless tech only if necessary.

 ### Software architect

-An "architect" is one who draws up the blueprints of a design.
+An "architect" is the one who draws up the blueprints of a design.
 The term sounds highfalutin but the object being specified could range from a backyard bikeshed to a skyscraper.
-"Architect" is simply the label for the role of the designer.
+"Architect" is simply the label for the role of the designer of a functional object.
 A "software architect" could be designing a static web site or a petascale volumetric database which performs ML-based object detection.

 ### Stateless